Jack-Works/async-call-rpc/README.md

 The `messageChannel` is the only thing you need to learn to use this library.

-This library is designed to not relay on any specific platform.
+This library is designed to not rely on any specific platform.
 Only require things defined in the ECMAScript specification.
-In the ES spec, there in no I/O related API so it's impossible to communicate with the outer world.
+In the ES spec, there is no I/O related API so it's impossible to communicate with the outer world.

 Therefore, this library require you to provide an object in the following shape: